All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

-If there is too much erythropoietin produced, as occurs with some benign or malignant kidney tumors and with a variety of other cancers, too many RBCs may be produced (polycythemia).
-This can lead to an increase in the volume of red cell mass in circulation, an increase in the blood’s viscosity, and sometimes to hypertension, thrombosis, heart attack, or stroke.
-Rarely, polycythemia is caused by a bone marrow disorder, not by increased erythropoietin.
+If too much erythropoietin is produced, as occurs with some benign or malignant kidney tumors and with a variety of other cancers, too many RBCs may be produced (polycythemia or erythrocytosis).
+This can lead to an increase in the blood's thickness (viscosity) and sometimes to high blood pressure (hypertension), blood clots (thrombosis), heart attack, or stroke.
+Rarely, polycythemia is caused by a bone marrow disorder called polycythemia vera, not by increased erythropoietin.

 How is the sample collected for testing?